algolia/instantsearch/docgen/src/widgets-common-api.md

 ## transformData

 `transformData` is used to provide function that will transform the data passed to the templates.
-This is particularly handy when using using mustache because it only accepts conditionnals over `boolean` value.
+This is particularly handy when using mustache because it only accepts conditionals over `Boolean` values.

 Those function map the different template keys available, when it makes sense.
 For example, if a widget accepts an `item` template, you can provide an `item`